-7 Housing White Paper 'Fixing our Broken Housing Market' (DCLG 2017) https://www.gov.uk/government/publications/fixing-our-broken-housing-market
+7 Housing White Paper 'Fixing our Broken Housing Market' (DCLG 2017)

-February 2017 and sets out a clear intention to boost housing construction across the country to achieve the delivery of between 225,000 and 275,000 new homes per year to keep up with population growth and start to tackle years of under-supply.

-The NPPF was first published on 27 March 2012 and updated on 24 July 2018, 19 February 2019 and 20 July 2021.
+- 1.10 The NPPF was first published on 27 March 2012 and updated on 24 July 2018, 19 February 2019 and 20 July 2021.
 This report relies upon the 2021 version of the NPPF.
-Therefore, all subsequent references to the NPPF in this report are references to the 2021 version, where previous versions of the NPPF are referred to this will be made clear.

-Following the adoption of the Local Plan a number of changes have been made to Permitted Development Rights and the Use Class Order.
-In determining a planning proposal, the Local Planning Authority will be mindful of any such changes and consider their implications in relation to the application of policy.

-In addition, the Planning White Paper 'Planning for the Future' was published in August 20208.
+Therefore, all subsequent references to the NPPF in this report are references to the 2021 version, where previous versions of the NPPF are referred to this will be made clear. - 1.11 Following the adoption of the Local Plan a number of changes have been made to Permitted Development Rights and the Use Class Order.
+In determining a planning proposal, the Local Planning Authority will be mindful of any such changes and consider their implications in relation to the application of policy. - 1.12 In addition, the Planning White Paper 'Planning for the Future' was published in August 20208.
 This set out possible future reforms of the planning system to "streamline and modernise the planning process, bring a new focus to design and sustainability, improve the system of developer contributions to infrastructure, and ensure more land is available for development where it is needed9".
-As part of the White Paper proposals, there is an intention that the planning system support efforts to combat climate change and ensure the planning system can effectively address climate change mitigation and adaption and facilitate environmental improvements.

-1.10 As the Local Plan Key Diagram (Chapter 5) identifies, the strategic growth identified will have far-reaching effects for this district.
+As part of the White Paper proposals, there is an intention that the planning system support efforts to combat climate change and ensure the planning system can effectively address climate change mitigation and adaption and facilitate environmental improvements. - 1.13 As the Local Plan Key Diagram (Chapter 5) identifies, the strategic growth identified will have far-reaching effects for this district.
 The decisions made on the location of development were based on a thorough assessment of all reasonable alternatives.
 The evidence to support this assessment and the choices made have been assisted through engagement and dialogue with key stakeholders, the local community, the sustainability appraisal process, cooperation with neighbouring local authorities and other statutory bodies, and the analysis of information and additional research.